 Death Benefits

-Dependents of a worker who dies from a work-related injury can typically receive two-thirds of the worker’s average weekly wage.
-If the person was only partially dependent on the worker, they may receive less.
+If you are the dependent of a deceased worker who has passed away from a job injury, you’ll be eligible to receive two-thirds of the worker’s average weekly wage.
+You may receive less if you are only partially dependent on the worker.

 Report the Work Injury

-After you are hurt, report the accident to your supervisor immediately.
+Since you have limited time to notify your employer about a workplace injury, report the accident to your supervisor as soon as you can.
 If you wait over a month to report what happened, you could lose your benefits completely.
 It’s best to notify your employer about the injury as soon as possible while everything is fresh in your mind.

 File Your Workers’ Compensation Claim

-In Georgia, injured workers will need to fill out a Form WC-14 and file it with the State Board of Workers’ Compensation.
-You’ll also need to send a copy to your employer and insurance company that provides their workers’ comp.
+According to Georgia’s workers’ compensation law, injured employees must fill out Form WC-14 and file it with the State Board of Workers’ Compensation.
+You must also send a copy to your employer and the workers’ comp insurance company.

-Your employer is legally required to provide a list of at least six doctors that you can choose from for your treatment.
+Your employer must provide a list of at least six doctors you can choose from for your treatment.
 You should only see one of these authorized physicians.
 Otherwise, your medical costs may not be covered.

-Also, make sure you are following all treatment plans as outlined by your doctor.
-Failure to keep up with your treatment may result in you losing certain benefits.
+No matter what type of injury you’ve suffered, make sure you are following all treatment plans as outlined by your doctor.
+Failure to keep up with your treatment could cost you certain benefits.

 Keep Track of Missed Work Time